Golden Age: The Golden Age in Europe: Greece

 In Hesiod's version, the Golden Age ended when the Titan Prometheus conferred on mankind the gift of fire and all the other arts.
 For this, Zeus punished Prometheus by chaining him to a rock in the Caucasus, where an eagle eternally ate at his liver.
 The gods sent the beautiful maiden Pandora to Prometheus's brother Epimetheus.
 The gods had entrusted Pandora with a box that she was forbidden to open; however, her uncontrollable curiosity got the better of her and she opened the box, thereby unleashing all manner of evil into the world.

-The Orphic school, a mystery cult that originated in Thrace and spread to Greece in the 5th century BCE, held similar beliefs about the early days of man, likewise denominating the ages with metals.
+The Orphic school held similar beliefs about the early days of man, likewise denominating the ages with metals.
 In common with the many other mystery cults prevalent in the Graeco-Roman world (and their Indo-European religious antecedents), the world view of Orphism was cyclical.
 Initiation into its secret rites, together with ascetic practices, was supposed to guarantee the individual's soul eventual release from the grievous circle of mortality and also communion with the gods.
 Orphics sometimes identified the Golden Age with the era of the god Phanes, who was regent over the Olympus before Cronus.
 In classical mythology however, the Golden Age was associated with the reign of Saturn.
 In the 5th century BCE, the philosopher Empedocles, like Hesiod before him, emphasized the idea of primordial innocence and harmony in all of nature, including human society, from which he maintained there had been a steady deterioration until the present.